A Methodological Analysis of Empirical Studies in Quantum Software Testing: Programs Under Test

 Considering the circuit width, the median values for the minimum and maximum are 2 and 10, respectively.
 On the one hand, this indicates that a moderate number of studies still investigated relatively simple quantum circuits.
 Nonetheless, a small circuit scale does not necessarily imply low complexity of the corresponding program, such as the high-level programs adopted in~\cite{li2025preparation, long2022testing}, where the circuit scale depends on the classical test inputs without the changes in the code itself.
 On the other hand, by considering both the median of the maximum circuit width and the upper whisker reaching 20, it is suggested that performing QST with more than 10 qubits remains feasible.
 In addition, we observed two extreme cases for the maximum qubit counts, i.e., 100~\cite{\PaperThirtySeven} and 130~\cite{\PaperFiftyFour} qubits upon classical simulation.
 In fact, the former~\cite{\PaperThirtySeven} did not actually run the 100-qubit Bernstein-Vazirani Algorithm for fault detection but classical analysis, and the latter~\cite{\PaperFiftyFour} claimed to employ a dedicated backend using decision diagrams as a data structure.

 According to both Figures~\ref{fig: rq3_scalability_Gate_max} and~\ref{fig: rq3_scalability_Depth_max}, the medium values for the maximum circuit sizes and depths are 84 and 56, respectively, while their upper whiskers reach 680 and 102, which conveys that deep or large-size circuits have been explored for QST.
 Because gate actions on disjoint sets of qubits can be executed in parallel, this result follows the intuition that the total gate count should typically be larger than the circuit depths.
 Especially, the maximum value shown in Figure~\ref{fig: rq3_scalability_Gate_max} is contributed by~\cite{\PaperEightyFour}, where this study executed a 10-qubit Harrow-Hassidim-Lloyd Algorithm with the number of total gates originally as 186,798.
 In addition to reporting the total number of quantum gates, we identified three studies~\cite{\PaperFifteen, \PaperThirtySeven, \PaperSixtySeven} that listed the number of specific quantum gates, such as single-qubit gates, CNOT gates, non-Clifford gates, etc. Some specific gates indeed play a special role in measuring the scalability of circuits and resulting complexity for QST, where, for example, circuits composed of only Clifford gates are promised to be simulated efficiently in polynomial time and perfectly based on stabilizer codes\footnote{This statement pertains to the Gottesman-Knill theorem, and we offer the literature~\cite{gottesman1998heisenberg, aaronson2004improved} for readers of interest.}.

-With respect to quantifying the scale of abstract unitary operation in an unbiased manner, which could involve the modularized design of high-level quantum programs, two studies~\cite{li2025preparation,\PaperSeventy} mentioned decomposing these synthesized operators into basic gates and then evaluating the size and depth of the altered circuits.
+With respect to quantifying the scale of abstract unitary operation in an unbiased manner, which could involve the modularized design of high-level quantum programs, two studies~\cite{li2025preparation,\PaperSeventy} mentioned evaluating the size and depth of transpiled circuits, where these synthesized operators can be decomposed and converted into basic gates.
 Otherwise, a large-dimensional synthesized operator could be recognized with only one size and depth, thereby causing underestimation of complexity.